The Guianas Conservation Significance

 All Guianas have between 80-98% pristine forest cover, making them an exception to the majority of today's overpopulated world.
 Although much of their biodiversity is still unknown, it is for certain of an incredible richness.

 As the Guianas rivers are isolated from the Amazon, there is a high endemicity of fish species especially.

-The Guianas (Guyana, Suriname and French Guiana) are three countries on the northern coast of South America, bordering Brazil.
-They all have 80-90% pristine forest cover and an incredibly rich biodiversity.
 The coasts of the Guianas are home to one of the largest populations of the endangered Leatherback turtle in the world and hosts millions of migratory birds from North America which winter here.
-Typical Guiana birds such as the incredible Red Ibis attract bird lovers from all over the world.
+Typical Guiana birds such as the incredible Red Ibis and the Cock-of-the-Rock attract bird lovers from all over the world.

-The Guianas are also rich in natural resources, such as gold, bauxite and oil.
+However; as ideal these pristine countries may seem, threats are also appearing fast.
+The Guianas are not just rich in biodiversity, but also in natural resources, such as gold, bauxite and oil.
 Unsustainable extraction of especially the first threatens forests and freshwaters of the region on a large scale.
 The rapid expansion of small-scale gold mining in the Guianas, with increasing use of mercury is of immense concern to WWF.